MobolaFalomo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(2) create script that prints the effective username of the current user (3) create a script that prints all the groups the current user is part of
+(2) create script that prints the effective username of the current user (3) create a script that prints all the groups the current user is part of (4) write a script that changes the owner of the file hello to the user betty